Henry Ford II World Center

-The Henry Ford II World Center, also commonly known as the Ford World Headquarters and popularly known as the Glass House, is a 12-story, 200 ft office tower in Dearborn, Michigan, United States.
+The Henry Ford II World Center, popularly known as the Glass House, is a 12-story, 200 ft office tower in Dearborn, Michigan, United States.
 Completed in 1956, it is owned by the Ford Motor Company, and served as Ford's global headquarters from its opening until 2025.
 The facility was designed by Skidmore, Owings, and Merrill in the International style, with a glass facade, penthouse, and 950,000 sqft of floor space, supporting a staff of 2,000.

-In November 2025, Ford relocated its headquarters to a new facility in Dearborn, and is currently in the process of moving its employees and vacating the Glass House.
+In November 2025, Ford relocated its headquarters to a new facility in Dearborn; the company is currently in the process of moving its employees to the new facility and vacating the Glass House.
 It is expected to be demolished in 2027.

 Development and history

 Prior to the Glass House, Ford's central staff occupied a headquarters, the 3000 Schaefer Building, constructed in 1928 at the corner of Schaefer Road and what is now Rotunda Drive in Dearborn.
 The building was subsequently occupied by the Lincoln Mercury division after completion of the Glass House, later became the Ford Parts Department and was ultimately razed in 1997.

 Formally announced in 1950, the new Central Staff Office Building was delayed by construction moratoriums in place during the Korean War.
 Groundbreaking took place on September 29, 1953, and the building was dedicated on September 26, 1956.

 While under design and construction, the building was called the Central Staff Office Building and was later referred to as the New Central Office Building to distinguish it from the company's prior headquarters nearby, known as the Administration Building, which was located at 3000 Schaefer, directly across from the Ford Rotunda building.
 The building was later referred to as the "Ford Motor Company Administrative Center" and was formally renamed the Henry Ford II World Center in June 1996.

 In early 2016, Ford announced a redesign of the headquarters building and its surrounding campus, scheduled to begin in 2021 and projected to connect the Glass House to a series of new and existing buildings, parking decks, soccer fields and an arboretum.